 Financial Literacy Day on Capitol Hill was introduced in 2003 by the Council for Economic Education, Junior Achievement, and the Jump$tart Coalition, with the office of U.S. Senator Daniel K. Akaka serving as the original honorary host.
 Over the years, “Hill Day,” as it’s come to be known, has evolved from a small gathering to a public event that attracts hundreds of participants.
 The location of the event alternates each year between an office location on the House of Representatives side and the Senate side of “the Hill.”

-This year “Hill Day” is being hosted on the House side with Representatives Rubén Hinojosa (TX-15) and Steven Stivers (OH-15) serving as honorary co-hosts.
+This year “Hill Day” is being hosted on the Senate side with remarks by U.S. Senator Jack Reed (D-RI), co-chair and co-founder of the Senate Financial Literacy Caucus.
 The event features a free buffet lunch and financial literacy exhibits from more than 60 non-profit, for-profit, and government entities.
 Hill Day is free and open to the public.